 We were also interested in opening up atmospheric seldom seen spaces such as the Electric cupboard.

-The them was to get inside the school, to almost x-ray the school expereince.
+The theme was to get inside the school, to almost x-ray the school experience.
 A kind of humorous image for this that greeted the visitors was an X-Ray we took of a school blazer with objects in it related to school.

 There were many installations, audio, and video and print and performance.